AustEcon/bitsv/docs/source/guide/rates.rst

 --------------------

 These are all the currencies currently supported by Bitcash.
-Note that converting satoshi to itself, ubch, mbch, or bch never requires exchange rate data and therefore no network calls are needed.
+Note that converting satoshi to itself, ubsv, mbsv, or bsv never requires exchange rate data and therefore no network calls are needed.

 .. code-block:: python